-Craving clinical trials at UC Health
+Craving clinical trials at University of California Health

-1 in progress, 0 open to eligible people
+1 research study open to eligible people

 The study design consists of a randomized, double-blind, placebo-controlled trial of low dose endotoxin.
 The low dose endotoxin challenge induces a transient systemic inflammatory response with normalization of cytokine levels within hours.
 This "phasic" inflammation is distinct from chronic ("tonic") levels of inflammation that may be present with AUD.
 A total of 38 non-treatment seeking heavy drinking men and women and 38 light drinking healthy controls will participate in the study.
 Recruitment will be monitored to ensure the two groups are matched by gender.
 Eligible participants will be randomly assigned, stratified by gender and BDI-II severity, to receive a single I.V. infusion of either low dose endotoxin (0.8 ng/kg of body weight) or placebo (same volume of 0.9% saline solution) at the UCLA Outpatient Clinical and Translational Research Center (CTRC).
 All participants will complete an alcohol cue-exposure paradigm and reward responsiveness assessment 2 hours post infusion, which is the time of expected peak cytokine response.
 All participants will also complete an fMRI alcohol cue-reactivity paradigm at 3 hours post infusion.
 Plasma levels of proinflammatory cytokines [i.e., Interleukin-6 (IL-6) and tumor necrosis factor-α (TNF- α)], mood, and alcohol craving, will be assessed at baseline and then hourly for four hours post infusion.